nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/Data_visualisation/Data_betavsmomentum.png)

 It's easy to see how in this plot the pion trace is very different from the kaon and the proton one.
-This behaviour is explained by the different values of masses for the particles, and so, for the same values of the momenta the beta they have different values of beta.
+This different behaviour is due to the different values of masses particles, and so, for the same values of the momenta, the beta value is different.
 Particular difficulties is between the discrimination though electron and pion, in that case also evidentiate by the lack of statistics.

 The rest of the images concerning dataset analysis are left into the specific folder of Data visualization.